Israel's Bezeq fires up fibre optic speed after slow start

-TEL AVIV, June 22 (Reuters) - Israel's Bezeq said on Tuesday it was boosting fibre optic network speeds to up to 2.5 gigabit per second (Gbps) from 1 Gbps to win customers, after a late entry in ultra fast internet.
+TEL AVIV (Reuters) - Israel’s Bezeq said on Tuesday it was boosting fibre optic network speeds to up to 2.5 gigabit per second (Gbps) from 1 Gbps to win customers, after a late entry in ultra fast internet.

 Broadband internet speeds in the range of 2.5 Gbps are not widely available globally, although some operators have done trials and offer some customers speeds of 10 Gbps.